What Can You Do with a Graphic Design Degree? Exploring Your Options

 “If you see yourself enjoying a niche area of design in branding, package design, environmental design, UI/UX, web design, textiles, illustration or photography, etc., then go for it!”
 Lewin says.
 She advises students to pursue what they actually want to be doing on the job.
 For example, it took Lewin some time and experience to realize she wasn’t interested in UI/UX or web design and didn’t need to scramble to learn additional coding skills.

-If you don’t see yourself specializing in one area, Lewin suggests remaining open to all opportunities to get experience and learn more about what you like and what you’d rather not spend your time on.
+If you don’t see yourself specializing in one area, Lewin suggests remaining open to all types of graphic design jobs to get experience and learn more about what you like and what you’d rather not spend your time on.
 The industry is versatile enough to give you plenty of choices.

 10 Popular graphic design career opportunities

 But what are some of those choices specifically?
-We used real-time job analysis software to examine over 150,000 job postings seeking graduates of Graphic Design programs.* This is definitely not a comprehensive list of what you can do with a Graphic Design degree—only a representation of positions where employers are targeting graphic design majors.
+We used real-time job analysis software to examine over 30,000 job postings seeking graduates of Graphic Design programs from the past year.* This is definitely not a comprehensive list of what you can do with a Graphic Design degree—only a representation of graphic design degree jobs out there.

 1. Graphic designer